“Wait why am I doing this diet again?

 But with Cortisol comes those stressed out feelings.
 It’s also why you can feel irritable or have trouble sleeping.

 The good news is cortisol levels usually return to normal levels once you adapt.
 Hang in there.

 3) T3 Thyroid Hormone Levels Decrease

 T3 is a hormone produced by the thyroid gland.
 Carbohydrates mediate thyroid function.
 With carbs out of your diet, T3 levels can fall.

 Why does this matter?
-Thyroids hormones control more than metabolism -- they also regulate your body’s temperature and heart rate.
+Thyroids hormones regulate your body’s temperature and heart rate.
 Fluctuating levels in these hormones is why you might experience fatigue and brain fog.

 Lower T3 levels also signal more of that nasty cortisol increase we just talked about.
 These factors can compound to make the Keto Flu really unpleasant.

 Don’t fear the keto flu.
 It’s a natural response to your changing state and easily treated.